Regateiro/ATBCrafter/README.md

   - The amount of spare CP that can be used to perform "Basic / Precise Touches" instead of "Hasty Touches" can be defined in a macro.
   - Tries to upgrade "Hasty Touches" that land on good / excellent qualities, so more "Precise Touches" can be used if the action is available for the best HQ chance possible.
   - The CP obtained through "Tricks of the Trade" is automatically used to upgrade "Hasty Touches".
+- **Automatic Action Localization**
+  - If the FFXIV client is set to a language other than English, it is possible to have the program automatically translate the actions in the macro to a specific language.
+  - Remember to set the correct localization to avoid issues with "Hasty Touch" upgrades and "Tricks of the Trade" executions.
 - **Can pause, stop immediately and stop executing after the current craft.**
   - Pauses the execution when the application is focused, allowing to stop the current craft more easily.
   - When using Microsoft Windows, execution can be paused if FFXIV is not the focused application.